wp-plugins/email-encoder-bundle/readme.txt

 = How do I encode my emailaddress(es)? =

+In the posts you can use this shortcode:
+`[email_encode email="myname@test.nl" display="My Email"]`

-By default the option `Encode mailto links` is enabled and the default method is `JavaScript ASCII`.
-This means the following html snippet:
+By default the option `Encode mailto links` and that means this of html snippet will also be encoded:
 `<a href="mailto:myname@test.nl">My Email</a>`

-Will be encoded, which creates the following output in the source code of your page:
+The default method is `JavaScript ASCII` the following output will be created in the source code of the page:
 `<script type="text/javascript">/*<![CDATA[*/ML="mo@k<insc:r.y=-Ehe a\">f/lMt";MI="4CB8HC77=D0C5HJ1>H563DB@:AF=D0C5HJ190<6C0A2JA7J;6HDBBJ5JHA=DI<B?0C5HDEI<B?0C5H4GCE";OT="";for(j=0;j<MI.length;j++){OT+=ML.charAt(MI.charCodeAt(j)-48);}document.write(OT);/*]]>*/</script><noscript>*protected email*</noscript>`

-Therefore spambots are not able to scan this emailaddress from the site.

-Within your posts, you can use the shortcode `[email_encode]`, f.e.:
-`[email_encode email="myname@test.nl" display="My Email"]`
+This code is not readable by spambots and protects your emailaddress.

 = Which encoding method should I use? =

-The `Html Encode` method uses the built-in function of WordPress and does not use any javascript.
-Although JavaScript methods (like `JavaScript ASCII`) are probably better protection against spambots.
+The `Html Encode` method is a simple method.
+Probably JavaScript methods like JavaScript ASCII` would be a better protection against spambots.

 = How to create mailto links that opens in a new window? =

-You could use add extra params to the mailto link and add `target='_blank'`, f.e.:
+You could add extra params to the mailto link and add `target='_blank'` for opening them in a new window, like:
 `[encode_email email="yourmail@test.nl" display="My Mail" extra_attrs="target='_blank'"]`

+= How can I add custom filters for encoding? =

+If you use other plugins that needs to be encoded you can add a callback to the action "init_email_encoder_bundle".
+For Example:

+`add_action('init_email_encoder_bundle', 'extra_encode_filters');`

+`function extra_encode_filters($filter_callback) {`
+`	add_filter('bbp_get_reply_content', $filter_callback);`
+`	add_filter('bbp_get_topic_content', $filter_callback);`
+`}`

 = How to encode emails in ALL widgets? =

-If the option 'All text widgets' is activated, only all widgets will be filtered for encoding.
+If the option 'All text widgets' is activated, only text widgets will be filtered for encoding.
-It's possible to encode emails in all widgets by using the Widget Logic plugin and activate the 'widget_content' filter.
+It's possible to filter all widgets by using the Widget Logic plugin and activate the 'widget_content' filter.

 [Do you have another question?
 Please ask me](http://www.freelancephp.net/contact/)